Fiorina161/Martini/README.md

 Martini is an *ini* file manager.

-It has been designed to simplify the management of multiple versions of a set of *ini* files as is often the case for a developper or tester.
-One has to change the database, host names, ports, etc.
+It has been designed to simplify the management of multiple versions of a set of *ini* files in scenarios where those files are often modified, e.g. when testing on multiple environments.

-A common way of adressing this situation is commenting and uncommenting lines in the ini files, but this makes for some pretty messy files, especially when you have more than a few variables and environments.
+A common way of adressing these scenarios is often to modify the files manually, mainting multiple commented values or replacing files manually with copies.
+This is messy an prone to errors.

 Martini uses the lines starting with `#` as special comments defining the default values for the various sections and keys allowed in the ini file.